crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Did you perform an analysis about how to scale up your project?
 For instance, a cost analysis?
 * What analysis did you perform on the scaling up?
 * What questions did you investigate?
 What conclusions did you reach?
 * Do you have a graph analyzing scaling?
-If you have a graph analyzing scaling, include a link to a PNG file of the graph here.
+If you have a graph analyzing scaling, include the graph here.

 #### Project Analysis

 * Did your project work?
 How do you know?
 Analyze some results, discuss some positive outcomes of your project.
 * Do you have a graph analyzing your project?
-If you have a graph analyzing your project, include a link to a PNG file of the graph here.
+If you have a graph analyzing your project, include the graph here.
 * What were the biggest challenges that you had to deal with?
 * Where there major changes between what you originally proposed and your final product?
 * If so, what changed between your original plan and your final product?